-We arrived into a semi-deserted Sunny Beach late September 2017.
+We arrived into a semi-deserted Sunny Beach in late September.
 The sunshine was fading, the winds were picking up and Autumn was definitely on its way.
 What we didn’t realise is that Sunny Beach runs very much on seasonal bookings and that most hotel doors had been locked and their pools had been drained.

 After waiting for three hours in a Bulgarian car park attempting to gain entry to a Russian owned AirBNB property in a closed resort, we gave up, cancelled the booking and found the first open hotel we could find.

 Here’s a funny little story of how we spent two days in Sunny Beach and then drove away quickly.

 Sunny Beach sits on the Black Sea coast and is dubbed ‘Bulgaria’s summer house’.
 It looks like a slightly more upmarket version of Morecambe Bay and is home to a gazillion hotels, holiday apartments, hostels, B&B’s and any other type of holiday accommodation you can think of.
 Hotels line the coast for about 5km and it’s estimated that some MILLION people will visit every summer.

 Why on earth did you book an apartment in Sunny Beach at the start of Autumn?
 Negotiation & compromise!